benevolenttech/btek.cc/_posts/2016-12-22-what-is-online-marketing-you-ask.md

 <div style="width:100%;height:0;padding-bottom:57%;position:relative;"><iframe src="https://giphy.com/embed/26FPnj46RYsIWgYLe" width="100%" height="100%" style="position:absolute" frameborder="0" class="giphy-embed" allowfullscreen=""></iframe></div>

-Online marketing is impressively cost-effective for most businesses.
+<span class="dropcap">O</span>nline marketing is impressively cost-effective for most businesses.
 In fact, some businesses achieve triple-digit growth in leads through an online marketing campaign.
 Sure, you can market your business without online marketing.
 But why would you want to?
 In this first edition of our [SEO primer series](/seo-primer-series), we cover the basics of online marketing terminology and strategy.

 It pays to start exploring online marketing by getting familiar with terminology.